 What Is a Verb in Japanese?

 Japanese verbs have many conjugation forms, and they can be more complicated than English.
-So let’s take it step by step.

 Verb Groups

 Japanese verbs can be divided into three groups based on how they conjugate.
+Don’t worry if this seems confusing at first.
+We will practice these verb groups step by step in later lessons.

 Group 1, (imasu group)